 Frederick the Great was a commander who repeatedly, even joyfully, risked everything on a single day’s battle – his army, his kingdom, often his very life.
 At a battle near Berlin in 1759, he probably came closest to losing his life.
-The image shown here depicts that moment…it is an excerpt from an old tapestry by Werner Peiner… showing Frederick in danger at Kunersdorf, in Brandenburg.
+The image shown here depicts that moment…it is an excerpt from a tapestry by Werner Peiner… showing Frederick in danger at Kunersdorf, in Brandenburg.

 Prior to this moment, King Frederick II achieved his usual victory in the first battle, but instead of resting his exhausted troops, he decided immediately upon a second battle to totally destroy his enemies…the combined Austrian and Russian Armies.
 Instead, it turned into a rare defeat for Frederick.
 Afterwards, he erroneously thought his army was completely decimated and that this meant the end for himself and for Prussia.

 He stood alone on a small hill with his rapier sticking in the ground before him, determined to either hold the line against the whole enemy army alone or to die.
 Cavalry Captain Ernst von Prittwitz came to the king’s rescue with his 200 strong squadron and convinced Frederick to leave.
 He barely escaped capture and was wounded by gunfire.
 According to legend, one bullet struck his chest but it was stopped by the heavy silver tobacco case in his pocket.

 On the field that evening Frederick wrote to his brother: “This morning at 11 o’clock I have attacked the enemy. …All my troops have worked wonders, but at a cost of innumerable losses.
 Our men got into confusion.
 I assembled them three times.
 In the end I was in danger of getting captured and had to retreat.
 My coat is perforated by bullets, two horses of mine have been shot dead.
 My misfortune is that I am still living”.